ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ```

-One partner preprocessed and organized that data.
-After doing so, he transferred them into a usb drive.
-Sometimes, the transfers do not work and can get corrupted.
-Usually, for truncated images we either get nearly all of images are truncated or very few images are truncated.

 ### Steps of making base model for hand classification
-* Data Augmentation: Utilizing Keras image generator and applying rescale for normalization of pixel values and apply rotations and applying Fourier transformations for more accurate classification.
-And resize inside the img_fft function:
+* Data Augmentation:

+For the hand base model a data set consisting of hand and other pictures was used.
+Utilizing Keras image generator and applying rescale for normalization of pixel values and applying rotations and applying the Fast Fourier Transformation was applied for more accurate classification.

 ``` Python
 data_gen = ImageDataGenerator(